-Here are 5 running drills which should be done after your warm up and before your running session.
+Here is a selection of the most common running drills which would normally be done after your warm up and before your running session.
 They are important in helping avoid injury and improve running technique

 There are many good reasons to include running drills including:

 Aim to mark a 30 metre flat, straight line to do the drill on.
 If on a pavement or road, please be aware of traffic

 Please make sure you are in good health before commencing any of the running drills and report any injuries or niggles beforehand

 Within your 30 metre area, walking lunges for 15 metres, walk the remaining 15 metres and walk back to the start.
 Take a few moments rest then repeat

 Within your 30 metre area, alternating sumo squats for 15 metres, walk to the end then walk back

 Within your 30 metre area, carioca with arms straight for 15 metres, jog the remaining 15 metres and jog back to the start.
 Take a few moments rest then repeat with the arm movement